Ways to Get on the Water

 8. Miss Buffalo

 An old favorite – the Miss Buffalo – offers public cruises, party cruises and private outings from its anchoring spot near the Erie Basin Marina.
 When you’re aboard you’ll enjoy spectacular views of the Buffalo skyline and the famous sunsets over the waters of Lake Erie.

 9. Moondance Cat

 Celebrating nearly 40 years this year, the Moondance Catamaran can fit up to 75 passengers and equipped with tons of lunging space (pro tip: relax on the netting as the waters zip by below you), a fully stocked bar and, of course, wonderful vantage points of Buffalo and the expanse of Lake Erie.

 10. Grand Lady Cruises

-Starting the 2017 season in a new home docked at Buffalo RiverWorks, Grand Lady Cruises is Buffalo’s only dedicated dinner cruise vessel.
+With a home docked at Buffalo RiverWorks, Grand Lady Cruises is Buffalo’s only dedicated dinner cruise vessel.
 Make a reservation, enjoy a meal prepared right onboard and then head up to the veranda for drinks, live music and one of the best sunsets around.